Phnom Penh Guide

 Phnom Penh Guide featuring Cambodian entry requirements

 4 January 24: An important reminder.
 Every country has its rules and regulations concerned with entry requirements, which inevitably, are subject to change.
-It is sensible therefore, prior to confirming any travel arrangements, to make sure that you will be able to comply with the latest entry requirements.
-This applies to all countries you intend visiting and/or transiting.
+It is sensible therefore, before confirming any travel arrangements, to make sure that you will be able to comply with the latest entry requirements.
+This applies to all countries you intend to visit and/or transit.
 Your nearest Cambodian embassy can advise and maybe issue visas.

 Although visa on arrival (VOA) is available to many nationalities, to avoid delays at the port of entry, we suggest obtaining an eVisa via the following link: Furthermore, I understand that the visa on arrival can be extended for a fee, once only, for an additional 30 days without leaving the country.

-It has just been announced that immigration are now using a revised arrival stamp, stating clearly that employment is prohibited for all tourist visas.
+It has just been announced that immigration is now using a revised arrival stamp, stating clearly that employment is prohibited for all tourist visas.

 https://www.evisa.gov.kh/